PedroMMarinho/FEUP-SGI/pw2/README.md

 ### Future Work/Improvements

+- **Advanced Particle Physics:** Currently, particles like marine snow only collide with the seabed.
+Future improvements would include collision detection against dynamic objects (Submarine) and static props (Rocks, Corals).
 - **Robust Collision Physics:** Implement a more advanced physics engine to completely eliminate submarine clipping with static geometry.
 - **Expanded Ecosystem:** Introduce more diverse marine life, such as **Manta Rays**, Jellyfish, or Crabs, along with a wider variety of static ruins and flora to enrich the environment.
 - **Optimization Strategy:** As the scene complexity grows, we would look into more aggressive optimization techniques (like GPU instancing for rocks or occlusion culling) to ensure the project maintains stable FPS even with thousands of entities.